 The third method used is that of the cost or asset approach.
 The asset-based approach utilises the businesses adjusted balance sheet as the primary focus of fair market value.
 This approach is important where the fair market value of a business’s assets is significantly greater than its book value.
 The asset-based approach may be considered when valuing a controlling interest with significantly appreciated assets such as real estate.
 It may also be utilised when there is very little or no profit shown by the business, but there are significant tangible assets.

-Before looking at the fourth method, it is perhaps helpful to look at the reason behind why you would want to know the value of your Dental practice.
+Before looking at the fourth method, it is perhaps helpful to look at the reason behind why you would want a Dental Practice Valuation.
 The three major reasons are:

 - Bank purposes